wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

         ```

     You can also store the Wallarm node token in Kubernetes secrets and pull it to the Helm chart.
 [Read more][controllerwallarmexistingsecret-docs]

+    !!! info "Deployment from your own registries"
+        You can overwrite elements of the `values.yaml` file to install the Wallarm Ingress controller from the images stored [in your own registries](#deployment-from-your-own-registries).

 1. Install the Wallarm packages:

     ``` bash